JavesonYehudi/dataTable.rowSpan.js/README.md

 # dataTable.rowSpan.js
 How to do rowSpan with dataTable.

-First create you table with all the columns, after that you add the class 'has-rowGroup' in the columns header witch will have the rowSpan .
+First create you table with all the columns, after that you add the class 'has-rowGroup' in the columns header witch will have the rowSpan.

 Heres a example: